jennguyen1/nhuyhoa/_source/2015-08-15-To-Be-or-Not-To-Be-Subsetting.Rmd

 ---
-title: "To Be or Not To Be: Subsetting"
+title: "To Be or Not To Be: Subsetting (R)"
 layout: post
-categories: r data_wrangling
+categories: ['data wrangling']
 ---

 * TOC